 Does the treaty make a difference in the global landmine crisis?

 Yes.
-Eighty percent of the world's states have joined the treaty.
+Over 80% of the world's states have joined the treaty.
 Its disarmament and humanitarian achievements are unique:

 - Vast tracts of land have been cleared and put back into productive use;

-- There are fewer new mine victims and in fewer countries each year;
+- With only recent exception, there are fewer new mine victims and in fewer countries each year;

 - The trade in antipersonnel mines has virtually stopped, and the number of countries that may still produce antipersonnel mines is down to a small number, less than a handful of which are thought to be actively producing;